Back to Blog

 15

-"Why not study in Canada, UK, or Australia?"
+"Why not Canada, UK, or Australia?"

 16

-"Why not study CS at IITs in India?"
+"Why not IITs in India?"

-Focus on specific expertise, equipment, or research not available in India.
+Specific expertise, equipment, or research not available in India.

 Technical Background